 The #1 Vaporetto runs along the Grand Canal from the train station and makes many stops, so it’s like your own hop-on-hop-off tour of Venice.
 The trip takes 58-minutes one-way and makes 21 stops.
 If you can, try to do this boat ride at sunset and grab one of the seats in the front or back that are outside the main cabin.

-Each trip costs €7.50 but I would recommend buying a daily pass, which can be purchased at the airport when you arrive, for as long as you plan on being in Venice.
+Each trip costs €7.50 but I would recommend buying a daily pass, which can be purchased at the airport when you arrive or online here, for as long as you plan on being in Venice.
 Be sure to validate the pass each time you get on the water bus.

 Venice has water taxis which are similar to taxis you might find in other cities but they are boats on the canals.
 These water taxis are not cheap, although you can fit up to 10 people in one water taxi.
 (Note: There are additional fees for more than four people).